bump-sh/docs/src/_help/hubs/index.md

 To deploy a new doc to a hub, execute the following command:

-bump deploy your/doc.yml --doc my-doc --hub hub-slug-or-id --token my-doc-token Find here the commands and more information about the CLI.
+``bump deploy your/doc.yml --doc my-doc --hub hub-slug-or-id --token my-doc-token``

+Find here the commands and more information about the CLI.
 ### Using the API

-Bump.sh's API allows you to upload new versions of your API documentation directly to your hub.
+The Bump.sh API allows for several actions on your hub and the documentation it contains:

+- Deploy a new version of a documentation present in a hub.
+- Validate a version (pre-deployment check) for a documentation in a hub.
+- List the documentation in a hub.

+However, the API does not currently support the following actions:

+- Deleting a documentation from a hub.
+- Attaching an existing documentation (outside of the hub) to a hub.
+- Modifying the metadata of a hub (title, description, settings, etc.).
+- Deleting a hub.

 [For more information, please refer to our API documentation.](https://developers.bump.sh/group/endpoint-versions)